chelahmy/harubi/README.md

 The beat **model-action &rarr; controller** pattern is the harubi unique way to route requests to controllers.

-The beat() function has a cousin which is **[blow()](docs/blow.md)**.
+The beat() function has a cousin **[blow()](docs/blow.md)**.
 They are generally the same except that blow() accepts request in the format which is more url-rewrite friendly:

 ```
 http://example.com/time.php?q=system/gettime
 ```

-Through out the documentation we will use beat() more often then blow(), for the beat() request verbosity which is clearer to explain.
+Through out the documentation we will use beat() more often then blow() due to the beat() request verbosity which is clearer to explain.
 Anyway, harubi is not designed for front-ending.
 However, it will not stop people from doing so.

 ### Example 2